OpeyemiAkinwumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines prints the first 10 lines of a file 6-thirdlines prints the third line o f a file using the head and last commands 8-cwd_state  writes into the file ls_cwd_content the result of the command ls -la
+5-firstlines prints the first 10 lines of a file 6-thirdlines prints the third line o f a file using the head and last commands 8-cwd_state  writes into the file ls_cwd_content the result of the command ls -la 9-duplicate duplicates the last line of a file